JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 </div>
 Where `__TYPE__` is one of the simple type names, capitalized if necessary, e.g. `initWithChar(char)`.

-Those types are used to map boxed Kotlin number types into Objective-C and Swift.
+These types are used to map boxed Kotlin number types into Objective-C and Swift.

 ### Classes and Objects from Kotlin